 Thoughtful Reform, Not Impatient Abolition

 Debating whether all drugs should be legal is useless.
 Legalizing or even providing drugs or places to use them does not get people to recovery and does not keep the black market away.
-Remember that kids will mostly access drugs from the black market, no matter what’s legal for adults.
+Remember there will always be an illegal supply and that kids will mostly access drugs from the black market, no matter what’s legal for adults.
 Decriminalization should mean we can do something with public use and dealing other than jail.
+Perhaps jail and prison should be restorative like Sweden.
+I’ve often thought we should buy a place like Camp Sealth over on Vashon and create a restorative place like that for younger people.

 The gangs and cartels set up shop right across the street from “supervised consumption sites” in BC, SF, and elsewhere.
 Squalor develops in the environs and meanwhile less than 1% of visitors seek treatment.
 That simply does not work.
 Again, we don’t have to reinvent the wheel.
 Portugal and Switzerland figured it out decades ago.
 Make the choice to recover an irresistible option.